 Measurable.
 If your goal is to create buzz for an event, you’ll want to have a way to measure “buzz.”
 For instance, let’s say last year’s event drew 100 participants.
 A measurable goal would be, “We want to increase participation by 20 percent.”
 This, of course, gives you a number to measure your success with.
 Make it concrete.
 Quantify it.
 Make it measurable.

 Attainable.
 Are you really going to lose 100 lbs. in 24 hours?
 Good grief, I hope not!
-Can you quadruple the size of your organization over night?
+Can you quadruple the size of your organization overnight?
 Double your earnings with one tweet?
 The correct answer, barring an appearance on Oprah, is “no.” These goals are not attainable–they’re unrealistic and out of reach.
 Setting smart goals means that you keep your head in the clouds and your feet on the ground.
 Setting too high of a goal (i.e., unattainable) is a recipe for disappointment.

 Relevant.
 Does your goal matter?
 Is it relevant to you, your organization, or business?
-The Guinness Book of World Records is filled with people doing extraordinary things…that don’t matter.
+The Guinness Book of World Records is filled with people doing extraordinary things…that doesn’t matter.
 Longest competitive handshake?
 Most chainsaws juggled at once?
 Longest time standing still?
 Interesting, but ultimately unhelpful to just about everyone.
 Make sure your goals are helpful and relevant to you and those around you.

 Time-bound.
 Last but not least, your goals need to have an end date on them.
 Something like, “We’re going to complete the parking lot refinishing project by September 30, 2013.”
 We know what you want to accomplish and by when.
 Parkinson’s Law states that a task will expand to the time allotted to it.
 Giving yourself a timeframe eliminates procrastination and what I call “the weasel clause.”
 Put a time frame on your goals.
 Keep everyone accountable and informed.